Ayurveda Constipation Medicine Without Harsh Laxatives

 The ones who experience acute constipation issues can try some effective home remedies for constipation in Ayurveda.

-• Water with Lemon Juice: Lemon has a high dose of Vitamin C, that helps in clearing the entire digestive tract.
+• Water with Lemon Juice: Lemon has a high dose of Vitamin C, which helps in clearing the entire digestive tract.
 Hence, this stimulates digestion and clears the bowels.

 • Ghee in Warm Milk: A natural home remedy to treat constipation is consuming one tablespoon of pure ghee with warm milk.
 This softens the stools and provides lubrication in the large intestines

-• Aloe Vera Juice: It helps in lubricating the digestive tract for smooth defection.
+• Aloe Vera Juice: It helps in lubricating the digestive tract for smooth defecation.

-• Flaxseed Powder: Flaxseeds are rich in fiber and Omega-3 that promotes bowel regularity.
-You can include flax seeds powder to your curd bowl, raitas, or a little bit as a garnish.
+• Flaxseed Powder: Flaxseeds are rich in fiber and Omega-3, which promotes bowel regularity.
+You can include flaxseed powder in your curd bowl, raitas, or a little bit as a garnish.

-• Consistent Meals Timing: Eating at irregular hours disrupts agni and slows down the metabolic rate.
+• Consistent Meal Timing: Eating at irregular hours disrupts agni and slows down the metabolic rate.
 Hence, regular timing promotes gut mobility and circadian rhythms.
-Additionally, leave a 3 to 4 hours gap between meals and avoid midnight snacking.
+Additionally, leave a 3 to 4-hour gap between meals and avoid midnight snacking.

-• Essential Fatty Acids: Good fats from Walnuts, Almonds, Flax, Chia, Pumpkin, and Sunflower seeds with Ghee lubricates the intestinal lining and ease the stool passing process.
-You can ass 1 Tbsp ground flax seeds or chia seeds to curd or porridge or buttermilk.
+• Essential Fatty Acids: Good fats from Walnuts, Almonds, Flax, Chia, Pumpkin, and Sunflower seeds with Ghee lubricate the intestinal lining and ease the stool passing process.
+You can add 1 Tbsp ground flax seeds or chia seeds to curd, porridge, or buttermilk.
 Also, take 1 Tsp melted ghee in warm milk at bedtime if stools are hard to pass.

 • Amla Juice: Rich in Vitamin C and mild laxative properties, strengthens liver function and tones the colon.
 However, remember to dilute 20 to 30 ml fresh Amla Juice with water.